-Advanced Algebra I
+Advanced Algebra I Course: 2387Y

 Prerequisite: teacher recommendation and/or Advanced Pre-Algebra.
 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 This course includes instruction in greater depth than the traditional Algebra I course.
 Students attach meaning to the abstract concepts of algebra by using tables and graphs to interpret equations and inequalities and to analyze functions.
 Matrices are used to organize and manipulate data.
 Calculators, computers, spreadsheets, and graphing calculators or computer graphing simulators are used to assist in solving problems.
 Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program.
-Near the end of the school year, students will take the Algebra I SOL test.
+Students will take the Algebra I SOL test.

-Advanced Algebra II
+Advanced Algebra II Course: 2397Y

 Prerequisite: Advanced Algebra I. This course is weighted as a 4.5 quality point in terms of Grade Point Average (GPA).
 The first semester includes the study of equations, inequalities, relations, functions, systems of equations, matrices, polynomials, irrational numbers, complex numbers, and conic sections.
 The second semester of this course includes the study of higher degree polynomials, rational and exponential functions, and statistics and probability.
-Near the end of the school year, students will take the Algebra II SOL test.
+Students will take the Algebra II SOL test.